 CSF and Brain Health

 The movement of CSF through and around the brain and spinal cord is critical for maintaining an optimal functioning environment for your brain cells (neurons).
 As CSF flow slows down, a build-up of metabolic waste products can increase the risk of neuroinflammation and alter the functioning of your brain.
-Research studies are currently examining the link between stagnation (decreased CSF flow) with aging, cognitive decline, and neurodegenerative diseases.
+Research studies are currently examining the link between stagnation (decreased CSF flow) with poor aging.

 How can I improve my CSF flow?